Swapnil67/jlox/readme.md

 # jlox
-- It is a dynamically typed language
+- Lox is a Dynamically Typed Programming Language created by Bob Nystrom for his excellent book Crafting Interpreters.

 # Step 1
 # Scanning or Lexical Analysis